 Sony A7rIII / Sony A9 Vertical Battery Grip Review

-My biggest complaint is it doesn’t really offer any new features.
-The Nikon D850 and Fujifilm X-T2 grip give the camera improved performance, a higher frame rate and in the X-T2, a higher frame rate in the EVF.
-The Fujifilm X-T2 grip also includes a headphone jack and functions as dual battery charger while giving the camera the ability to have three batteries instead of two.
-It also has a little compartment so you can store the terminal cap that comes off when you connect the grip, and my favorite, the felt lining.
+My biggest complaint is that it doesn’t offer any new features.
+The Nikon D850 and Fujifilm X-T2 grip give the camera improved performance, a higher frame rate, and in the X-T2, a higher frame rate in the EVF.
+The Fujifilm X-T2 grip also features a headphone jack and functions as a dual battery charger, allowing the camera to utilize three batteries instead of just two.
+It also features a small compartment for storing the terminal cap that detaches when you connect the grip, and my favorite, a felt lining.

-The Sony A7 III vertical battery grip doesn’t really give anything extra other than improved ergonomics and extended battery life.
-You can’t charge the batteries with the just the grip and it really isn’t built all that great.
-There is really nothing there to justify the price.
+The Sony A7 III vertical battery grip doesn’t offer anything extra beyond improved ergonomics and extended battery life.
+You can’t charge the batteries with just the grip, and it’s not built all that well.
+There is nothing there to justify the price.

-The main shell of the Sony A7r III grip is nice, it’s made of rigid magnesium and is very durable and weather sealed, but the components of the grip feel very cheap.
-So the tray that slides out and the section that slides into the camera body all feel of very light weight cheap plastic.
-You can maybe even see in my sample photos how the plastic on these parts doesn’t really hold a firm shape.
-Of course once the grip is all setup, none of this really matters.
-This design just reflects the problem with Sony’s ethos, where they simply don’t pay attention to detail.
+The main shell of the Sony A7R III grip is well-made; it’s constructed from rigid magnesium and is both durable and weather-sealed.
+However, the components of the grip feel somewhat cheap.
+So the tray that slides out and the section that slides into the camera body all feel of very lightweight, cheap plastic.
+You can even see in my sample photos how the plastic on these parts doesn’t maintain a firm shape.
+Of course, once the grip is all set up, none of this matters.
+This design reflects the problem with Sony’s ethos, where they often fail to pay attention to detail.

-The vertical grip also has the same terrible spongy buttons and the same plastic chunky feeling dial as the camera itself.
+The vertical grip also features the same spongy buttons and plastic, chunky dial as the camera itself.

 Charging The Grip

-Charge the grip isn’t that quick.
-The user manual recommends to charge the batteries in the grip via the USB-C port on the camera.
-While this works, the problem is, I’m only able to get about 7.4 watts into the camera and it takes forever to charge both batteries.
+The charge of the grip isn’t that quick.
+The user manual recommends charging the batteries in the grip via the USB-C port on the camera.
+While this works, the problem is that I can only get about 7.4 watts into the camera, and it takes forever to charge both batteries.

-I’ve tried, QC 3.0, I’ve tried iSmart and I’ve tried generic USB.
-The most I can get is about 7 – 8 watts, or around 5 volts at 1.3amps into the camera.
+I’ve tried QC 3.0, iSmart, and a generic USB.
+The most I can get is about 7 – 8 watts, or around 5 volts at 1.3 amps into the camera.

-Since the USB-C port on the camera is only capable of this light load of power, I’ve found it best to take one battery out of the grip and charge it with the external battery charger that comes with the camera, and charge the second battery inside the grip via USB.
-This the fastest way to charge both batteries without spending more money on other chargers, otherwise you’re looking at an overnight charge – which is probably fine considering you won’t burn through both batteries in a day anyway, unless maybe you’re a video shooter.
+Since the USB-C port on the camera is only capable of handling this light load of power, I’ve found it best to remove one battery from the grip and charge it with the external battery charger that comes with the camera, while charging the second battery inside the grip via USB.
+This is the fastest way to charge both batteries without incurring additional costs for other chargers.
+Otherwise, you’re looking at an overnight charge, which is probably fine, considering you won’t burn through both batteries in a day anyway, unless maybe you’re a video shooter.

-When I first saw the USB-C port on the Sony A7r III, I was really excited because USB-C could potentially allow quick charge with at least 15 watts.
-USB-C in devices like the Macbook Pro is capable of delivering 100W of charging power, but in the Sony A7r III I can only get around 7.4W.
+When I first saw the USB-C port on the Sony A7R III, I was excited because USB-C could potentially allow quick charging with at least 15 watts.
+USB-C in devices like the MacBook Pro is capable of delivering 100W of charging power, but in the Sony A7R III, I can only get around 7.4W.

-I’m ordering some more voltage meters to see if I can get better results when doing USB-C to USB-C.
+I’m ordering additional voltage meters to see if I can achieve better results when connecting USB-C to USB-C.

-I also recommend, if you are going to charge your camera via USB, you should do it through and external power bank like a RavPower or something with QuickCharge or iSmart.
-This will keep you from blowing out your camera from any sort of surge.
-Plus you can always strap one to your tripod and tether to the camera when shooting video since the Sony A7r III will charge while tethered via USB.
+I also recommend that, if you plan to charge your camera via USB, you should do so through an external power bank, such as a RavPower or one with QuickCharge or iSmart technology.
+This will protect your camera from any sort of surge that could damage it.
+Additionally, you can always strap one to your tripod and tether it to the camera when shooting video, as the Sony A7R III will charge while tethered via USB.

-Considering it takes 150 minutes to charge one battery with the official Sony charger, it would take 300 minutes or 5 hours to charge two.
+Considering it takes 150 minutes to charge one battery with the official Sony charger, it would take 300 minutes, or approximately 5 hours, to charge two.
 With the battery grip getting almost half the watts, expect to see a full charge of the grip in about 9-10 hours.

 The camera with the grip is a bit heavier but this is good because it helps balance out heavier lenses and makes the camera more comfortable to hold.
 I have never had a weight complaint with a camera like this and personally wouldn’t mind if Sony even made the camera a little bigger, which is why I love these battery grips.